FairwindsOps/reckoner/README.md

       * `--local-development`: Run `reckoner` in local-development mode where Tiller is not required and no helm commands are run.
 Useful for rapid or offline development.
   * `generate`: Generates example file `course.yml` with extensive descriptions
   * `version`: Output reckoner version

-## Example configuration file:

-There is an example file in reckoner/example-course.yml

-Further customization is documented below.

 # Options